Maximum Welfare Allocations under Quantile Valuations: Balanced Allocations

-\begin{proof} Given $I$, let $A^*=(A^*_1,...,A^*_n)$ be a maximum \USW{} balanced allocation.
-Without loss of generality, we may assume that $v_1(A^*_1) \geq v_2(A^*_2) \geq \dots \geq v_n(A^*_n)$.
+\textbf{Approximation Guarantee.} Recall the notation of $N',$ $P$ and $S_i$ as defined in \cref{alg:goods-USWbalanced}.
+Given $I$, let $A^*=(A^*_1,...,A^*_n)$ be a maximum \USW{} balanced allocation.
+Without loss of generality, we assume that $v_1(A^*_1) \geq v_2(A^*_2) \geq \dots \geq v_n(A^*_n)$.
 Let $i_t$ denote the agent who is allocated a bundle in the $t$-th iteration of the while loop, and let $A_{i_t}$ denote the corresponding bundle allocated to her under \cref{alg:goods-USWbalanced}.